wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Installation ==

-**First, Get your chat code:**

-1. Enter your email & choose a password at http://www.rumbletalk.com
-2. Then click on the "Get Chat Code" and get the code for wordpress.

-**Second, Install the Plugin:**
+**First, Install the Plugin:**

-3. Upload the rumbletalk-chat directory to the `/wp-content/plugins/` directory
+1. Upload the rumbletalk-chat directory to the `/wp-content/plugins/` directory
-4. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-5. Click 'Settings' and then 'RumbleTalk chat'
+3. Click 'Settings' and then 'RumbleTalk chat'

-6. Add a the chat code.
-(Optional - Enter the chat width and height e.g 400 x 300)
+**Second, Get your chat code:**

+4. Enter your email & choose a password,verify and create account. creation may take up to 20 seconds.

 **Add the chat to your chosen page:**

-7. Use the phrase '[rumbletalk-chat]' in your posts text (you can do it in visual mode, no need to switch to HTML view) in order to position the chat widget exactly where you need it.
+7. Use the phrase '[rumbletalk-chat]' in your posts (you can do it in visual mode, no need to switch to HTML view) in order to position the chat widget exactly where you need it.